ayrat555/el_monitorro/README.md

 - Unread items delivery interval is 1 minute.
 - The number of subscriptions is limited to 20.

+The bot works in private chats, groups and channels.
+A couple of channels created with el monitorro:

+- https://t.me/emacs_posts - Emacs News and Posts
+- https://t.me/metacritic_tv - Latest Tv Show Metascores on Metacritic

 # Setup

 ## Automatic deploy to Heroku